- This article is filed under:

 SWIR Imaging in Hot Process Monitoring

-by Martin H. Ettenberg and Douglas S. Malchow - UTC Aerospace Systems (Sensors Unlimited Products) Posted 10/23/2006
+by Martin H. Ettenberg and Douglas S. Malchow - Collins Aerospace, a UTC Company Posted 10/23/2006

 The shortwave infrared (SWIR) band is now used in industrial process monitoring even in thermography applications, typically those of 100° C or more.
 It is extremely valuable for inspection of hot glass processes because SWIR cameras, based on indium gallium arsenide (InGaAs) technology, can image through glass, allowing the user to inspect for defects inside hot glass bottles or containers.
 Simultaneously, InGaAs-SWIR imaging can monitor the temperature uniformity during the cool down process.
 Typically, long wave infrared (LWIR) or mid-wave infrared (MWIR) thermal cameras utilizing microbolometer. indium antimonide (InSb) or mercury cadmium telluride (HgCdTe) detectors, cannot see inside the glass container being inspected.
 Thus the imagery provided by these thermal cameras is only a temperature measurement on the outside surface of the hot glass container.